Table of Contents

 We also had to get in the groove of reacting quickly to the water.
 There are plenty of rapids – mostly Class I and easy enough to paddle – except that the river is shallow and there are a lot of rocks to avoid.

 I went to bed that night thinking – paddle left HARD, go straight, rock on right.
-We certainly bumped into a few of them and ran aground a couple of times – but nothing more serious than that over the entire 73 kilometres we paddled.
+We certainly bumped into a few of them and ran aground a couple of times – but nothing more serious than that over the entire 73 km we paddled.

 The campground at Gold Springs